davidderaedt/CC-EXT-SDK/README.md

 For extensions to run, you should first run `setdebugmode.sh` (mac) or `setdebugmode.bat` (win) once properly configure your system for extension development.
 Otherwise, extensions will refuse to launch.
 `disabledebugmode.sh` reverts to the default behavior.
 Windows users should update the CEP registry key manually.

+###execextendscript

+This shell script can be used to execute an ExtendScript file in Photoshop, Illustrator, or InDesign on a mac via command line.
+Unfortunately, there is no windows equivalent for now.

+Usage:

+`execextendscript <application> <filepath>`

+Parameters:

+* `application`: "ps" (Photoshop CC), "ai" (Illustrator CC) or "id" (InDesign CC)
+* `filepath`: file path of the JSX file to be executed.